-Note: Genuine leather basketballs are increasingly expensive and rare.
+Note: Genuine leather balls are increasingly expensive and rare.
 They are barely used outside of NBA and EuroBasket games anymore.
-The NCAA has been using composite leather for years now.
+Even the NCAA uses composite leather balls now.

-Rubber basketballs are cheaper than composite basketballs, but are noticeably less nice to handle.
-They feel rubbery and have bigger pebbles on the surface, making them harder to grip.
+Rubber basketballs are cheaper than composite balls, but are noticeably less nice to handle.
+They feel rubbery and rough on the surface, making them harder to grip.
 They often go by the name of ‘Street’ basketballs.

 What We Assess

-To make things easy for you, we’ve done the hard work and compiled this list of our favorites to help you choose the best outdoor basketball for you.
-We’ve personally tested each one and rated them based on these key criterias:
+To make things easy for you, we’ve done the hard work and compiled this list of our favorites to help you choose the best one for you.
+We’ve personally tested each one and rated them based on these key criteria:

 Softness and Grip

-Generally speaking, the softer the basketball, the nicer and more grippy it feels in the hands (there is an argument to be made that a basketball can feel too soft).
+Generally speaking, the softer the ball, the nicer and more grippy it feels in the hands (there is an argument to be made that a basketball can feel too soft).

 Outdoor basketballs feel harder than indoor basketballs, but new manufacturing methods and composite materials mean the best ones are soft and durable at the same time.